sayan1886/blockarraygroup/docs/README.md

 **Detention Proofs & Payouts**

-**Decentralized Loadboard**
+**Decentralized Load board**
-Brokers will no longer be able to rely soley on booking loads, as our decentralized loadboard will be able to complete that task.
+Brokers will no longer be able to rely solely on booking loads, as our decentralized load board will be able to complete that task.

 **Maximizing Used Shipping Capacity**